devgateway/amp/amp/src/main/resources/TEMPLATE/reamp/architecture/readme.md

 ```
 ##### Resolvable models
 In case you need to do AJAX in order to evaluate your initial model, the convention is to export a function
-called _init_ that will return a promise that will resolve with your ampModule's initial state.
+called _init_ that will return a promise that will resolve with your module's initial state.
 ```js
 export init = () => fetch('/rest/counter')
     .then(response => response.json())